Sport Horse Awards Programs

 ASHBA Sport Horse of the Year

 Criteria for winning: An American Saddlebred or Half-American Saddlebred receiving the Sport Horse of the Year award is a horse that has shown consistent performance in their discipline throughout the competition year.
 This horse has demonstrated its ability to contend successfully in the discipline of choice at recognized competitions and presents itself as an ambassador for the Saddlebred breed.
 To receive consideration for this award, the horse must be a registered American Saddlebred or Half American Saddlebred with ASHBA.
 Nominations must include photos and official show records, with video submissions encouraged.
+The deadline for receipt of nominations is October 9, 2025.

 ASHBA Sport Horse Owner and/or Breeder of the Year

 Criteria for winning: The person(s) who receive the ASHBA Sport Horse Owner and/or Breeder of the Year award have demonstrated dedication to the promotion of the Saddlebred breed in the sport horse disciplines.
 The ideal owner/breeder of the year candidate has invested time and resources into the development and presentation of registered American Saddlebreds and/or Half-American Saddlebreds in recognized sport horse competitions.
 Nominations are encouraged to include photos, official competition records, and video submissions.
+The deadline for receipt of nominations is October 9, 2025.

 ASHBA Emerging Sport Horse of the Year

 Criteria for winning: An American Saddlebred or Half-Saddlebred receiving the Emerging Sport Horse of the Year award is a horse that demonstrates exceptional potential in their chosen discipline and potential to become an excellent representative of the Saddlebred breed in open (to all breed) competition.
 Nominations for this award are open to horses in their first or second year of recognized competition outside of the traditional breed show ring.
 To receive consideration for this award, the horse must be a registered American Saddlebred or Half American Saddlebred with ASHBA.
 Nominations must include photos and official show records, with video submissions encouraged.
+The deadline for receipt of nominations is October 9, 2025.

 Adequan®/USDF All-Breeds Awards